-A poor credit score cost you more than just opportunity.
-Many see a diminished score as a hurdle in the drive to buy a house, finance a home improvement or enable a lifestyle.
+A poor credit score costs you more than just opportunity.
+Many see a diminished score as a hurdle in the drive to buy a house, finance a home improvement, or enable a lifestyle.
 However, a diminished score is more than just an impediment.
 When you suffer from bad credit, you expose yourself to greater risks and higher costs.
-A poor score cost you money.
+A poor score can cost you a lot of money.
 This cost often goes unrecognized because it’s less tangible than the act of removing money from your wallet.
-Make no mistake; the costs are real.
 In this article, we’ll review the impact of poor credit and what you can do to improve your score measurably.

 Commit this phrase to memory: “use it or lose it.”
 Credit scores confuse and intimidate many of us.
-Consider bills that you are already paying on a monthly basis.
+Consider bills that you are already paying monthly.
 You can rebuild and improve credit by placing payments that you already regularly handle with a check or cash onto a credit card.
 Those with bad credit often retreat from their cards.
 Instead, you must prove that you can use credit responsibly.
-If adding more, regular bills to your credit card is too burdensome start small.
-The regularity of even small payments can yield added points fast, sometimes in as few as 30 days.
+If adding more regular bills to your credit card is too burdensome, start small.
+Even small regular payments can add points fast, sometimes in as few as 30 days.

-Brining 75 points onto your score will require a little more commitment.
+Bringing 75 points onto your score will require a little more commitment.
 Avoid the urge to engage in lower limit cards or reducing the limit on an existing card.
 When calculating a score, the major bureaus devote 30% of the analysis to the amount of credit used.
 With a higher limit, you’ll represent a lower percentage of use.
 If your limit is too low, even a moderate balance will reflect high credit usage.
-As a rule of thumb try to keep your usage in the range of 25% of the available credit limit.
+Try to keep your usage in the range of 25% of the available credit limit.

 To achieve this effect, you may need to open a new card.
-This new card will have the two-fold result of reaching a higher credit limit thereby reducing your usage while also diluting the weak credit on the older card.
+This new card will have the two-fold result of reaching a higher credit limit, reducing your usage while also diluting the older card’s weak credit.
 Remember that opening a new card can cause as much harm as good.
 Use the credit responsibly.
 Use this new card sporadically and for small balances only.
 The little balance strategy allows you to quickly meet payments while keeping a safe distance from the credit limit.
-In the mean time don’t focus on old debts.
+In the meantime, don’t focus on old debts.
 If you have an unpaid balance that’s greater than six years of age, leave it alone.
-In many states debts this old dissolve from your credit report.
+In many states, debts this old dissolve from your credit report.
 Focus on the here and now.
 As with any plan, your organizational skills will be critical.
 Set automatic calendar alerts and notifications.
 Juggling several cards and various credit limits is complicated.
 Don’t let the strategy consume you.

 This strategy will require that you have some existing equity in your home.
 This home equity is a secured loan that offers a low-interest rate.
 This reduced rate is another advantage.
 The interest you’d be paying on a credit card balance far exceeds that of a home equity loan.
-More of your money goes towards reducing debt and less goes to the credit card companies.
+More of your money goes towards reducing debt, and less goes to the credit card companies.
 As discussed above, a lower balance on your credit card relative to the available credit limit will significantly lower your usage.
 The result is an improved score over a short time horizon.
-If high-interest rates are the only factor making, your monthly payments difficult this is an especially attractive option.
-Again, consider the risks; if you have any reason to believe that your payments will stop think twice about this aggressive measure.
-In the end, you could lose your home which is a far worse repercussion than a poor credit score.
-If you follow through with this approach be sure to maintain a balance on the card so long as you pay it in regular, monthly installments to illustrate to the credit card companies that you are once again a responsible borrower.
+Suppose high-interest rates are the only factor making your monthly payments difficult.
+This is a desirable option.
+Again, consider the risks; if you have any reason to believe that your payments will stop, think twice about this aggressive measure.
+In the end, you could lose your home, which is a far worse repercussion than a poor credit score.
+If you follow through with this approach, be sure to maintain a balance on the card so long as you pay it in regular, monthly installments to illustrate to the credit card companies that you are once again a responsible borrower.